Docker Image: PHP with MySQLi

 Hypertext Preprocessor (PHP) has been a staple in web development for years.
 PHP has been part of my web development since the beginning.
 Originally I ran the service embedded in Apache but when migrating to Docker it was time for a change.
 Instead of being coupled with Apache, it was time to make the switch to FastCGI Process Manager (

-Since most people like to build the images themselves, I have the full script to build the image available on gitlab or one might take the easy way out and pull my image: djpic/php.
+Since most people like to build the images themselves, the full script to build the image available on GitLab or one might take the easy way out and pull the pre-built image: djpic/php.

 What is the Image?